Director

 Books, Brochures/Guides and Book Chapters for clinicians and researchers

 Dumoulin C. (2022) Urinary Incontinence: How to prevent and treat this inconvenient problem.
+CCSMTL Press, Montreal University Institute of Geriatrics Collection, Canada, 118 pages (version française : L’incontinence urinaire: la prévenir, la traiter).
 ISBN: 978-2-551-26756-9.
-Dumoulin C. CCSMTL Press, Montreal University Institute of Geriatrics Collection, Canada (118 pages; version française : L’incontinence urinaire: la prévenir, la traiter).

 Lévesque S, Poissant J, Tardif MJ, Blanchet C, Dumoulin C, Ruchat SM, St-Laurent A. (2018) Activités physiques et de mieux-être.
-Publication of the Institut national de santé publique du Québec (INSPQ), Government of Québec (53 pages) (available in French only).
+Publication of the Institut national de santé publique du Québec (INSPQ), Government of Québec, 53 pages (only available in French).

 Dumoulin C, Tannenbaum C. (2009).
 Incontinence : Breaking the Silence.
 Tips and Tricks for Seniors.
-Ministère de la Famille et des aînés, September 2009.
-Government of Québec (27 pages; version française : L’incontinence : Brisons le silence, Trucs et astuces pour les aînés.)
+Ministère de la Famille et des aînés, Government of Québec, 27 pages (version française : L’incontinence : Brisons le silence, Trucs et astuces pour les aînés).

 Research professionals